-Efficacy: This final synoptic CSR provides analyses of the primary efficacy endpoint, SVR12, and HCV RNA levels at posttreatment Week 24.
-Efficacy analyses at all other scheduled assessment time points were described in the interim CSR (11 August 2015).
-The COBAS[®] AmpliPrep[®]/COBAS[®] TaqMan[®] HCV Quantitative Test, v2.0 was used to quantify HCV RNA in this study.
+Efficacy: This final synoptic CSR provides analyses of HCV RNA levels at posttreatment Week 24.
+Efficacy analyses at all other scheduled assessment time points were described in the interim CSR (08 October 2015).
+The COBAS® AmpliPrep®/COBAS® TaqMan® HCV Quantitative Test, v2.0 was used to quantify HCV RNA in this study.
 The LLOQ of the assay was 15 IU/mL.

-Pharmacokinetics: The interim CSR (11 August 2015) describes details on the collection of blood samples to determine plasma concentrations of SOF, its metabolites GS-566500 and GS-331007, VEL, and RBV (if appropriate).
+Pharmacokinetics: The interim CSR (08 October 2015) describes details on the collection of blood samples to determine plasma concentration of SOF, its metabolites GS-566500 and GS-331007, VEL, and RBV (if applicable).
 No pharmacokinetic (PK) analyses were performed for this report.

-Safety: The interim CSR (11 August 2015) provides analyses of adverse events (AEs) and concomitant medications, clinical laboratory analyses, vital sign measurements, electrocardiograms (ECGs), and physical examinations.
-This final synoptic CSR summarizes any new treatment-emergent AEs or changes to previously reported AEs between the data cuts for the interim CSR and the final CSR.
+Safety: The interim CSR (08 October 2015) provided analyses of adverse events (AEs) and concomitant medications, clinical laboratory analyses, physical examinations, vital sign measurements, and 12-lead electrocardiogram (ECGs).
+This final synoptic CSR summarizes any new treatment-emergent AEs or changes to previously reported treatment-emergent AEs between the data cuts for the interim CSR and the final CSR.
 Additionally, all serious adverse events (SAEs) collected after the data cutoff for the interim CSR to the end of the study (posttreatment Week 24) are summarized.
-Serious adverse events occurring > 30 days after the last dose of study drug were considered nontreatment emergent.
+Serious adverse events occurring > 30 days after the last dose of study drug were considered nontreatment-emergent.

-Quality of Life: The interim CSR (11 August 2015) provided analyses of the quality of life questionnaires (Short Form Health Survey [SF-36], Chronic Liver Disease Questionnaire [CLDQ]-HCV, Functional Assessment of Chronic Illness Therapy-Fatigue [FACIT-F], and Work Productivity and Activity Impairment [WPAI]: Hepatitis C) to assess the effect of treatment on health-related quality of life.
-This final CSR summarizes additional data at posttreatment Weeks 12 and 24 and any changes to data that were previously reported in the interim between the data cut offs for the interim CSR and the final CSR.
+Quality of Life: The interim CSR (08 October 2015) provided analyses of the quality of life questionnaires (Short Form Health Survey [SF-36], Chronic Liver Disease Questionnaire [CLDQ]-HCV, Functional Assessment of Chronic Illness Therapy-Fatigue [FACIT-F], and Work Productivity and Activity Impairment [WPAI]: Hepatitis C) to assess the effect of treatment on health-related quality of life.
+This final synoptic CSR summarizes additional data at posttreatment Week 24 and any changes to data that were previously reported in the interim between the data cut offs for the interim CSR and the final CSR.